 An Excellent Comprehensive Learning Experience for Dietitians

-Registered Dietitian Residency Program
+Registered Dietitian Pediatric Residency Program

 Thank you for your interest in the Registered Dietitian (RD) Pediatric Residency Program at Stanford Medicine Children’s Health.
 We are a group of talented and dedicated pediatric dietitians with the common goal of providing excellent mentorship for dietitians new to the field of pediatric nutrition, while upholding a standard of excellence in patient care.